Let’s talk SVG icons: Why and how to use (and create) them

 Nowadays, SVG image formats are widely used and supported—finally getting the recognition they deserve!

-On the website Can I use…, you can check which browsers support SVGs.
+TIP: On the website Can I use…, you can check which browsers support SVGs.
 Currently, Internet Explorer 6-8 and Android Browser 2.1 - 2.3 are not supported.
 As for SVG fragment identifiers, you might have issues with some Safari, IE, Chrome, Firefox browser versions.

 SVG icons are different from PNG and JPG because SVG files aren’t limited by rasters.
 A JPG image is designed within certain boundaries and therefore has a fixed size.
 If you’d want to enlarge that image, a loss of quality is often inevitable.